What Is a Dependent Clause and How Is It Used?

 - Whomever you want

 - That you are hearing

 - Whether she can run that far

 While this can sometimes be confusing, with a little practice you can start to pick out the differences.

 As illustrated above, dependent clauses that are used as an adverb or adjective are typically paired with an independent clause to form a complex sentence.
 To link the two, a sentence will often have either a relative pronoun or a subordinating conjunction.
 These cues can help you spot those dependent clauses.

 Relative pronouns include: Who, whom, that, which, why, whose, what, where and how

 Subordinating conjunctions include: If, even if, even though, as, although, after, though, unless, whether, while, until, since, so that, before and because.

 Many writers use dependent clauses without even realizing it.
 If you leave one by itself, however, it will stick out as a nonsensical error during proofreading.
-Still have questions?
+Still have questions about what a dependent clause is?
+That’s ok!
 Let us know in the comments section below!